ReghinaA/bugs_I_found/README.md

 ### 📱️ Mobile
 (iOS, iPhone)

-#### 🛍️ e-Commerce: there is a problem with the layout: in portrait mode it's displaying color selection on top of the text.
+#### 🛍️ There is a problem with the layout: in portrait mode it's displaying color selection on top of the text.
 In landscape mode everything looks fine.

 Screen shots: